SutantoAdiNugroho/customer-family-crud-project/readme.md

 # Customer Family CRUD Project

-## This project consists Laravel frontend and Go backend with a PostgreSQL database
+## This project consists Laravel frontend and Go backend with a PostgreSQL database, part of technical test of Bookingtogo

 ## How to run this project?